markusvankempen/NeoPixel-SantaHat/README.md

-# Blinking Santa Hat with Arduino and NeoPixels
+# Blinking Santa Hat with Arduino/Esp8266 and NeoPixels

 How to use Arduino (Nano etc) and NeoPixels to build a colorful blinking SantaHat with an extra NeoPixel in the Pom-Pom aka Bommel ;)